-Chinese refers to a group of Sino-Tibetan languages with collectively over 955 million native speakers, accounting for 14.4% of the world’s population, and it is by far the most widely spoken language in the world with a momentous number of 1 billion speakers worldwide.
+Chinese refers to a group of Sino-Tibetan languages with collectively over 955 million native speakers, accounting for 14.4% of the world’s population, and it's by far the most widely spoken language in the world with a momentous 1 billion speakers worldwide.

-Furthermore, the Chinese economy has experienced astonishing growth in the last few decades, and while Bloomberg predicts it can overtake the U.S. to become the world’s biggest economy by 2026, Forbes estimates that can be achieved by as soon as 2018.
+Furthermore, the Chinese economy has experienced astonishing growth in the last few decades, overtaking the U.S. to become the number one economy in the world in 2018.

 Its dominance in the world’s economy makes it a noticeable source of business opportunity.
 As Chinese businesses are spreading globally and the country presents emerging outsourcing capabilities due to its low costs and high productivity levels, it’s definitely not a language to be ignored, particularly as English is not widely spoken in China.

-Mandarin is also the second most popular language among Internet users, and with sales of $714.58 billion, the country was the world’s leading e-commerce market in 2016.
-Should key Asian markets continue to expand their Internet usage, Chinese could be expected to supplant English as the most widely used Internet language in the near future.
+Mandarin is also the second most popular language among internet users, and with sales of $714.58 billion, the country was the world’s leading ecommerce market in 2019.
+Should key Asian markets continue to expand their internet usage, Chinese could be expected to supplant English as the most widely used internet language in the near future.

 Mandarin is a verbal (spoken) dialect of Chinese, so for translating any type of written content, you’ll have to choose between the two written forms of the language - Simplified and Traditional Chinese.
 While the majority of the population uses Simplified Chinese, Traditional Chinese writing has been trending and making a comeback.
 The table below details the spoken and written variations of Chinese used in the major Chinese speaking markets: